 Spotlight On: Black History Month

-If you are unable to attend an in-person event, we encourage you to engage with our on-demand content below, which features dynamic commissions that address pressing social issues, educational pieces that bring history to life, and compositions that fuse a rich array of influences—all rendered with breathtaking artistry.
-These beautifully varied, multifaceted performances and conversations amplify the stories and perspectives of Black people, spanning the spectrum of joy, pain, reflection, and hope.
+If you are unable to attend an in-person event, we encourage you to engage with our on-demand content at the bottom of this page, which features dynamic commissions that address pressing social issues, educational pieces that bring history to life, and compositions that fuse a rich array of influences.
+These multifaceted performances and conversations amplify the stories and perspectives of Black people, spanning the spectrum of joy, pain, reflection, and hope.
 We hope that you'll continue to revisit these important pieces all year long.
-Expect more new commissions and opportunities for dialogue centered on the Black experience in the coming months.